 Bolster your delivery menu like Naan and Kabob

 Last but not least, be prepared with a thoughtful delivery menu.
-In an April 2021 survey from Dynata on behalf of DoorDash, 56% of people had ordered delivery at least twice in the past month — averaging 2.8 times per month.
+In the 2023 DoorDash Restaurant Online Ordering Trends Report, 77% of US and 58% of Canadian survey respondents ordered delivery in the past month.

 Adjust your delivery menu to focus on higher-margin items, best-sellers, and dishes that travel well.
 Lighten your team's load by offering items that can be prepped in advance — and avoid sogginess at all costs with proper packaging and testing beforehand.